 Rubber paddles ensure ideal control and grip so you don’t miss any opportunity to crush your opponents.
 The specialized thumbsticks are built with a wider surface area than the default controller to make sure you have maximum control while in the middle of gameplay.
 On top of everything else the Evil Shift has to offer, you can add hairpin triggers that respond immediately to quick-touch buttons that can save the milliseconds you need to pull off a last-minute victory.

 As you can see, there are plenty of excellent third-party Xbox One controller options on the market.
+You can also connect a keyboard and mouse to Xbox One.
 However, if you are still loving your Xbox One controller, you can also hook it up to your Android phone to play games.
+In fact, you can connect any Xbox controller to Android.